Bentroen/GMPython/README.md

 show_debug_message(result); // 11.0
 ```

+> Keep in mind that the outermost `list` received by Python will be unpacked into `*args` when being passed to the function, so wrap that into another array if you want to pass a single `list` rather than separate arguments.

-When Python returns a list/tuple or a dict, they will be conveniently converted to GML arrays and structs:
+When Python returns a list/tuple or a dict, they will be converted to GML arrays or structs:

 ```gml
 var result = python_call_function("builtins", "sorted", [[4, 3, 2, 5, 1]]);
 show_debug_message(result); // [1.0, 2.0, 3.0, 4.0, 5.0]
 ```

-> Note that we use two square brackets `[[ ]]` above.
+> Note that this time we use two square brackets `[[ ]]`, as mentioned above.
 The outermost pair denotes the array of arguments, while the innermost pair wraps the numbers into another array, which will be passed as a single argument to Python.

 Keyword arguments may be passed as a struct: